 What do you want from your career?
 Whether you’re motivated by money, want to make a difference, passionate about a specific cause or industry or crave fast-paced career development, the technology sector will bring all of these benefits, and more, your way.

-Yet a major gender imbalance remains.
-There were 1.18 million IT specialists working in the UK in 2014, of which only 17% were women.
-This has grown to 19% more recently but remains low.
-Less than one-in-ten of the UK’s IT directors were women and female representation in the IT professions has stagnated over the last 10 years, research reveals.
+Yet, as it stands, a major gender imbalance remains.
+There were just under 2 million IT specialists working in the UK in 2021, which accounts for 6.3% of the total workforce.
+However, only 26% of people working in tech are women.
+Less than one-in-ten of the UK’s IT directors are women and female representation in the IT professions has stagnated over the last 10 years, research reveals.

 The reasons behind this imbalance are not fully understood.
 It seems illogical that a sector as prevalent, fascinating and important as the technology industry fails to attract 50% of the world’s population.

 Here are five reasons which show the benefits for women to work in technology:

 If you work in technology, you don’t have to resign yourself to a lacklustre role that serves no purpose.
 Technology inspires and drives the way the world functions and lives.